1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a chemistry Lab,
-with three people in white uniforms.
+The picture is taken in a Lab with three people in white.

-In the foreground, a man is standing near the table
-and preparing something for his research.
+In the foreground, a man is standing near the table  and preparing something for his research.

-Behind him, A woman is opening the fridge.
-Another woman is opening the door from outside.
+Behind him, A woman is opening the fridge and there is Another woman opening the door from outside.

-we can see a microscope on the platform. and many other Laboratory equipment.
+I can see a microscope on the platform, and lots of other Lab equipment.
 ```